joelasonian/brian-moorman/builtwith.md

 Textillate is a jQuery plugin that applies the animations provided by Animate.css to the individual characters and words of a string.
 This plugin depends on Animate.css.

-Textillate is leveraged on the Brian Moorman Project on all of the headers including the site's `h1` tag and each section's `h2`, `h3` and `h4` tags.
+Textillate is leveraged in the Brian Moorman Project on all of the headers including the site's `h1` tag and each section's `h2`, `h3` and `h4` tags.
 ## Chartist.js
 > https://gionkunz.github.io/chartist-js/